Vortriz/scientific-env/README.md

 1. Delete `nix/<some-language>` folder if you absolutely don't want to use that language in your project.
 2. (Optional) If you use direnv, you can change the default environment to auto-load by modifying the `use flake .#default` line in the `.envrc` file.
-    - e.g. change to `use flake .#python` to auto-load python environment
+    - e.g. change to `use flake .#python` to auto-load Python environment
 3. The default environment is blank.
 You can modify the `nix/default/shell.nix` file to configure it to your liking.
 Refer to [devshell docs](https://numtide.github.io/devshell/modules_schema.html) for more information or look at `nix/<language>/shell.nix` files for examples.

 > [!NOTE]